DigestYourFinances

 That is half a million dollars or investing $1 a day!
 This right here demonstrates the power of investing and compound interest.
 So many people are afraid of investing and would rather save their money in a savings account or checking account.
 Looking at this example, you will have well over half a million dollars if you simply invested in an ETF such as the S&P 500.

-Using platforms such as Robinhood, it’s completely free and easy to get started that there’s no reason for you not to. $1 a day it’s such a small price to pay to have well over half a million dollars when it comes time to retire.
+Using platforms such as Robinhood, it’s completely free and easy to get started, so there’s really no reason for you not to. $1 a day is such a small price to pay to have well over half a million dollars when it comes time to retire.
+Curious what a slightly bigger daily habit would do?
+Run a few amounts through the savings goal calculator and prepare to be shocked.

 Final thoughts

-According to the federal reserve, 12 percent of adults would be unable to pay their current month’s bills if they also had an unexpected $400 expense that they had to pay.
+According to the Federal Reserve, a meaningful share of adults would be unable to cover their current month’s bills if they also had an unexpected $400 expense to pay.
 I hear a lot of people saying they have absolutely nothing left at the end of the month to save.
-How about if you start to save a dollar a day, on the days that you can.
+How about you start by saving a dollar a day, on the days that you can?

 $1 is not a lot of money.
 If you have $1 leftover in a day after expenses, then throw it into an ETF Like the snp500!
 Even if you did it in half the time, you will still have a lot more money than if you saved absolutely nothing.
 With compound interest, time in the market is everything!
 So if you’re going to start, start now!